 Georgia also has some of the safest roads in the country too.
 Though accidents do happen, the Georgia State Patrol is known for being one of the best in the country for support on the roads.

 There’s more to Georgia than a great college football team and Atlanta.
+Also, There are many places to visit in Atlanta with kids.
 Check out a brief look at some of the most interesting spots to drop by on your next trip through the great state of Georgia.